loicsander/MutatorScale/Readme.md

 Quite often with glyph interpolation, we use Location values that correspond to some weight pacing system (0 to 1000, 100 Thin, 300 Light, 400 Regular, etc.).
 But the numbers you use for locations can be anything.
 In MutatorScale I used stem values because that’s the thing I wanted to keep track of.
 If you build a mutator with stem values, you can effectively ask for an interpolated glyph with specific stem values.

-On top of MutatorMath, the only thing done my a MutatorScaleEngine is to use an interpolation space containing scaled glyphs, defining these as master Locations by their scaled stem values, and allowing you to retrieve instance glyphs with unscaled stem values.
+On top of MutatorMath, the only thing done by a MutatorScaleEngine is to use an interpolation space containing scaled glyphs, defining these as master Locations by their scaled stem values, and allowing you to retrieve instance glyphs with unscaled stem values.

 Let’s say I have two masters, a Regular and a Bold.
 In the regular weight, an H’s vertical stem is 100 units wide, and in the bold weight, 200 units.
 If I’d like to obtain a regular small capital H with vertical stems of 100 units, scaled down 85% in width and 80% in height, here’s what I have to do around MutatorMath: